Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Empirical results

-As mentioned earlier, we now examine the coefficients associated with heatwave days and coldwave days in both the DLNM--LC and DLNM--LL models.
-The estimated coefficients are presented in Tables \ref{hwd_cwd_coefficients_lc} and \ref{hwd_cwd_coefficients_ll}.
-These results haved further verified that the two models give consistent results in the DLNM components.
+We examine the coefficients associated with heatwave days and coldwave days in both the DLNM--LC and DLNM--LL models in Table \ref{hwd_cwd_coefficients_combined}.
+These results have further verified that the two models give consistent results in the DLNM components.
 We observe that across all regions and age groups, in the majority of cases, the coefficients for both $\text{HWD}_t$ and $\text{CWD}_t$ are positive and significant at the 5\% level.
 For $\text{HWD}_t$, the only exception is for age group 20--64 in Rome.
 For $\text{CWD}_t$, there are several cases where the coefficient is not significant at 10\%, including age groups 20--64 and 85+ in Athens, and 65--74 in Lisbon and Rome.
 Where the coefficients are significant, the results suggest that older age groups, such as those aged 75--84 and 85+, are more susceptible to mortality risks from both heat and cold extremes compared to younger age groups.
 Overall, the impact of HWD is more pronounced than that of CWD.
 This suggests that the effect of persistent extreme heat is largely captured by the HWD variable, rather than the cross-basis function, which explains the flat portion of the U-shaped curve at high UTCI values.
-We conclude that the inclusion of $\text{HWD}_t$ and $\text{CWD}_t$ complements the cross-basis matrix, ensuring that extreme risks are adequately captured by the model.
+We conclude that the inclusion of $\text{HWD}_t$ and $\text{CWD}_t$ complements the cross-basis matrix, ensuring that extreme risks are adequately captured by the model.\footnote{Additional analysis has been conducted on DLNM--LC and DLNM--LL models without HWD and CWD variables (see online supplementary material Section E), and we conclude that including these variables can improve overall forecasting accuracy. }